 The philosophical insights derived from this simple question were beautifully expressed in Plato's early dialogue Euthyphro, and what Socrates shows is that Dostoevsky got it exactly backwards: he should have said that "only with God could anything be permitted" because if morality came from God, then God could arbitrarily command anything, like telling Abraham to sacrifice his son Isaac, not for any particularly important reason or for any greater good, but just for shit and giggles, just to see if he will do it.

 You may object and say "Oh, but God wouldn't command something heinous like that."
 Why not?
 Because it's wrong?
-If you say yes, aren't you conceding the fact that morality is independent of God and that God is ultimately irrelevant to questions of morality and objective values since some things are wrong regardless of what God may say or think?
+If you say yes, aren't you conceding, implicitly at least, the fact that morality is independent of God, and that God is therefore ultimately irrelevant to questions of morality and objective values since some things are wrong regardless of what God may say or think?

 If you want to download a pdf version of this wonderful piece of classic literature and philosophy, click here.